Facility managers today have access to a wide variety of ways to improve overall energy efficiency within their buildings.

 - Leveraging the many features of modern building automation systems (BAS).

-- The ability to implement smart control over HVAC, lighting, and security technologies and determine when they are not running at optimal capacity.
+- The ability to implement and optimize smart control over HVAC, lighting, and security.

 - Analytics that allow you to identify problems that you cannot necessarily see and make optimization changes on the fly.